aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 title: The Same Origin Policy
 author: Eunsuk Kang, Santiago Perez De Rosso, and Daniel Jackson

 _Eunsuk Kang is a PhD candidate and a member of the Software Design Group at MIT.
-He received his SM in Computer Science from MIT (2010), and a Bachelor of Software Engineering from the University of Waterloo (2007).
+He received his SM (Master of Science) in Computer Science from MIT (2010), and a Bachelor of Software Engineering from the University of Waterloo (2007).
 His research projects have focused on developing tools and techniques for software modeling and verification, with applications to security and safety-critical systems._

 _Santiago Perez De Rosso is a PhD student in the Software Design Group at MIT.
 He received his SM in Computer Science from MIT (2015), and an undergraduate degree from ITBA (2011).
-He used to work at Google developing frameworks and tools to make engineers more productive (2012).
+He used to work at Google, developing frameworks and tools to make engineers more productive (2012).
 He currently spends most of his time thinking about design and version control._

-_Daniel Jackson is a professor in the Department of Electrical Engineering and Computer Science, and leads the Software Design Group in the Computer Science and Artificial Intelligence Laboratory.
+_Daniel Jackson is a professor in the Department of Electrical Engineering and Computer Science at MIT, and leads the Software Design Group in the Computer Science and Artificial Intelligence Laboratory.
 He received an MA from Oxford University (1984) in Physics, and his SM (1988) and PhD (1992) from MIT in Computer Science.
 He was a software engineer for Logica UK Ltd. (1984-1986), Assistant Professor of Computer Science at Carnegie Mellon University (1992-1997), and has been at MIT since 1997.
 He has broad interests in software engineering, especially in development methods, design and specification, formal methods, and safety critical systems._

 ## Introduction

 The same-origin policy (SOP) is an important part of the security mechanism of every modern browser.
-It controls when scripts running in a browser can communicate with one another (roughly, when they originate from the same website).
+It controls when scripts running in a browser can communicate with one another.
+(Roughly, when they originate from the same website.)
 First introduced in Netscape Navigator, the SOP now plays a critical role in the security of web applications; without it, it would be far easier for a malicious hacker to peruse your private photos on Facebook, read your email, or